silveyratx/ModulAid/README.md

 ### Contributors
 Alex Lee, Cage Johnson, Sam Moser, Alejandro Silveyra, and Ammar Hazim (in order of appearance)
 Photo of team at UT Austin Electrical and Computer Engineering Senior Design Open House - Spring 2016

+We would also like to thank our faculty mentor, Ramesh Yerraballi, for his support through out the project.

 ![alt tag](images/team.jpg)